Star Wars Jedi: Fallen Order: Release

 The project was revealed by publisher Electronic Arts to be a third-person action-adventure game set in the Star Wars universe in May 2016.
 Publisher Electronic Arts announced the game at E3 2018, At E3 2019, Electronic Arts showcased a 15-minute demo of the game.
 The game's development was completed on October 18, 2019, with Respawn confirming it had been declared gold, indicating it was being prepared for duplication and release.
 It was released for PlayStation 4, Windows, and Xbox One on November 15, 2019, a month before the theatrical release of Star Wars: The Rise of Skywalker.
 The release of Star Wars Jedi: Fallen Order marked EA's return to Steam, eight years after releasing games exclusively on its own Origin platform.
 The game was released in two editions: a Standard Edition, and a Deluxe Edition.
-The Deluxe Edition featured exclusive skins for BD-1 and the Stinger Mantis, a digital artbook, and a "Director's Cut" behind the scenes video.
+The Deluxe Edition featured exclusive skins for BD-1 and the Stinger Mantis, a digital artbook, and a "Director's Cut" behind-the-scenes video.
 One of these cosmetics that were available through pre-ordering the game, the orange lightsaber crystal, was later made available through an update to all players.
 At launch, the game received criticisms for its abundance of software bugs.
-Respawn once considered delaying the title to further polish the game, but ultimately decided to release the game during the holiday season.
+Respawn once considered delaying the title to further polish it, but ultimately decided to release the game during the holiday season.

 A Stadia version was released on November 24, 2020.
 A photo mode for the game was added in December 2019.
 On January 12, 2021, a free update was released that improved performance when running the game with backwards compatibility on PlayStation 5 and Xbox Series X/S. Native versions for the PlayStation 5 and Xbox Series X/S were released on June 11, 2021.
 The new versions improved the game's technical performance and stability, added support for higher resolutions, and vastly improved loading times.
 The update was free to those who owned either the PlayStation 4 or Xbox One versions of the game.
 A free update with new cosmetics, game modes, and combat challenges was released on May 4, 2020, coinciding with Star Wars Day.